 When you savor a meal, are you dreaming of the words you’d use to describe it?
 Do you salivate at the thought of writing about food for a living?
-If so, why not try your hand at food writing?
+If so, why not try your hand at writing for food magazines?

 Below is a list of 20 publications that accept all sorts of stories about food, ranging from recipes, to pieces examining the sustainability of certain practices, to articles exploring the junction of food and travel.

 But don’t limit yourself strictly to “food” magazines and publications.
 Many other publications, ranging from travel to regional magazines, include a food or dining section, and even more are open to food-related pitches, so keep an open mind when trying to place stories about the culinary world.